How To Be Your Own Self-Advocate

-YOU are responsible for managing your disability in college.
-You choose when you will take advantage of your accommodations.
-There may be classes in which you determine accommodations to be helpful and other classes where you determine that accommodations are not necessary.
+It is important to understand each eligible student is responsible for managing their disability in college.
+They choose when they will take advantage of their accommodations.
+Students may have classes in which they determine accommodations to be helpful and other classes where they determine that accommodations are not necessary.

-You can catch your professor before or after class to speak with them.
+- Catch the professor before or after class to speak with them; or

-You can find the professor’s office hours on the syllabus and stop by the professor’s office during these times to speak with him/her.
+- find the professor’s office hours on the syllabus and stop by their office during these times to speak with them.

-You can send your professor a professional email and request a chance to meet with them.
+- Send the professor an email and request a chance to meet with them.

-Although, they should have received notification from the Teaching and Learning Center about your accommodations in the classroom, it would be advisable to take a copy of the email with you.
+- Although a professor should have already received notification from the Accessibility Services Office regarding a student’s accommodations in the classroom, it is advised for students to take a copy of the email with them when they meet.